chinanf-boy/github-cli-zh/src/manual/gh_release_create.md

 To create a release from an annotated git tag, first create one locally with git, push the tag to GitHub, then run this command.

-When using automatically generated release notes, a release title will also be automatically generated unless a title was explicitly passed.
-Additional release notes can be prepended to automatically generated notes by using the notes parameter.
+When using automatically generated Release 笔记, a Release 标题 will also be automatically generated unless a title was explicitly passed.
+Additional Release 笔记 can be prepended to automatically generated notes by using the notes parameter.